1. CINEMORE

 Rope reportedly has a hidden subtext: "Brandon and Phillip are in a homosexual relationship."
 The play clearly depicts the pair as homosexual, as Leopold wrote a letter claiming that he and Loeb were in a homosexual relationship.
 Furthermore, John Dole, who played Brandon, Farley Granger, who played Philip, and screenwriter Arthur Laurents are also believed to have been gay (or bisexual).

-Professor Nagaharu Yodogawa once famously pointed out that Tom Ripley (Alain Delon) in ``Full of Purple Noon '' (60) was gay.
-However, to be honest, with my appreciation, this point doesn't really make sense in `` Purple Noon '' or even in ``Rope.''
-At least Hitchcock doesn't choose to bring homosexual themes into the background.
-They may have thought that by adding that nuance, the sharpness of the straightforward suspense would be somewhat muddied.
+It is well known that Nagaharu Yodogawa once pointed out that Tom The Talented Mr. Ripley (Alain Delon) in " Purple Noon " (1960) was homosexual.
+But to be honest, to my point of view, I don't really get that point, not only in " Purple Noon " but also in "Rope".
+At least, Hitchcock did not choose to make homosexual themes a background theme.
+He may have thought that adding that nuance would muddy the sharpness of the straightforward suspense to some extent.

 For the gods of suspense, the focus should always be on the murder itself, not the character's background.
 There is a scene in the movie where Brandon says, ``The power to kill is the power to create.''
 I think this is Hitchcock's own belief that ``making a movie that kills is a creative force.''